By mid-February, I was committed to performing at the March 20th Weirdo Show at the Palace of Wonders:

 1. I had absolutely no performing experience in my adult life.

-2. Any public speaking I'd done had covered the dryest, most technical subjects, and I was used to writing for business audiences, no
+2. Any public speaking I'd done had covered the dryest, most technical subjects, and I was used to writing for business audiences, not rowdy bar crowds.

 Above: The author swallowing the Robin Hood sword and kneeling for the camera.
 Note the expression of terror and amazement on Page's face!